gyrogami logo

 Categories: Instruction and information; Jewelry

-In my shop it starts with buying scrap metal which avoids destructive new mining operations and all the human and environmental misery accompanying it.
-Next, it gets melted and refined.
+In my shop it starts with buying scrap metal which avoids destructive new mining operations and the associated misery.
+Next, it gets sorted, melted, and refined.
 After refining, a small sample is sent for third-party assaying to ensure it is 0.999 bullion quality.
-Manufacturing can now begin.
+This process is repeated as required.

-If it's alloyed then other metals are precisely added to ensure the purity and composition before being melted into ingots.
-Then they're forged, rolled, drawn into wire, and coiled on a mandrel.
-Jump rings are saw-cut since other production methods - i.e., nippers and pliers - produce ugly junk, the bane of any person concerned with quality or professionalism.
+Alloys are precisely prepared to ensure the purity and composition before being melted and poured into ingots.
+Then they're hammer forged, rolled, and drawn into wire.
+After being coiled on a mandrel, the coil is saw-cut, the same method exclusively used by any person concerned with quality or professionalism.

 Tumbling cleans, hardens, burnishes, polishes, and reveals the innate beauty.
-This lengthy time is broken up into several sessions, the rings receiving additional sanding between rounds until they're brought to the quality expected of my products.
+This lengthy time is broken up into several sessions, the rings receiving additional sanding and inspections between rounds.

-Now it's time to document, prepare the literature and paperwork, take pictures, update the website, etc. The custom presentation case for select pieces is prepared from a plain, unfinished wooden box and emerges a plush, fabric-lined vault made just for the piece.
+Then it's time to document, prepare the literature and paperwork, take pictures, update the website, etc. The presentation case for select pieces is prepared from a plain, unfinished wooden box and emerges a plush, fabric-lined vault.
 Gift ready?
 I have not seen its equal!

 You won't find $5 earrings or $10 bracelets here.
-What would take 10 or 15 minutes to weave in butted maille takes five or more hours the proper way.
-Craft and novelty chain link fashion accessories are not jewelry, certainly not.
-There is no comparison.
-Real jewelry is a rarity and just because it's made from silver or gold doesn't mean squat.
-If it's not welded or soldered with uncompromising quality all around it is over-priced junk.
+As an example, what would take 10 minutes in butted maille (novelty or fashion accessories) takes five or more hours to weld (jewelry).
+Just because it's made from silver or gold doesn't mean it's jewelry, either.
+It must have uncompromising quality everywhere or it is over-priced junk.

-My precious metal jewelry is exclusively made from eco-friendly metals, too.
+As said before, my precious metal jewelry is exclusively made from eco-friendly metals.
 There are no conflict minerals or unethical practices.
-No one is exploited during any part of the process.
+No one is exploited.
 All of everything is done on-site.
 It is as handmade as it can possibly be.
 The money stays local, your purchases support a thriving artist, and you have a bona fide piece of heirloom jewelry literally made from the molecular level!

 Posted by M: September 4, 2023